By Erica Burns on July 9, 2019

 ● Does the solution provider adhere to Good Manufacturing Practices in the production of its products?

-● Is there potential risk for ingress or harborage of bacteria?
+● Is there a potential risk for ingress or harborage of bacteria?

 ● How will the system be cleaned?